aisha-x/THM/Rooms/SOC Level 1/Digital Forensics and Incident Response/Redline.md

 ### Q7.
 The attacker managed to masquerade the real filename.
 Can you find it having the hash in your arsenal?

-- continue from the previous question and look under names option
+- Continue from the previous question and look under the names option

 ![Screenshot 2025-05-28 170612](https://github.com/user-attachments/assets/a3cf0be5-ec9b-4d66-8d6e-2b3258c1b1bd)